 In accordance with the Public Competitive Bidding Act of 1974, OKLA.
 STAT. tit.
-61, §§ 101-138, public construction contracts of more than \$50,000 (\$100,000 after November 1, 2021) for the purpose of erecting any public building or structure, or making any improvements to a building or structure, or minor maintenance or repair work to public school property shall be made only upon submission of sealed bids and shall be awarded to the lowest responsible bidder by the Board of Education.
+61, §§ 101-138, public construction contracts of more than \$100,000 for the purpose of erecting any public building or structure, or making any improvements to a building or structure, or minor maintenance or repair work to public school property shall be made only upon submission of sealed bids and shall be awarded to the lowest responsible bidder by the Board of Education.
 These bids shall be subject to the procedures of the Public Competitive Bidding Act of 1974.
 No contract shall be split into two or more contracts involving sums below this threshold for the purpose of avoiding the requirements of the Act.
 The Act does not prohibit the district from erecting a building or making improvements on a force account basis.
 The term "force account" means the purchase of necessary materials and the use of the district's regularly employed staff to provide necessary labor.

-Contracts for minor maintenance or repair to public school property equal to or greater than \$25,000 but less than \$50,000 shall be awarded to the lowest responsible bidder by the receipt of vendor with the lowest written bidsquotes.
+Contracts for minor maintenance or repair to public school property equal to or greater than \$25,000 but less than \$50,000 shall be awarded to the vendor with the lowest written quote.
 Contracts for less than \$25,000 for minor maintenance or repair may be negotiated with a qualified contractor.
 Any contract resulting from such negotiations must be approved by the Board.
 No contract shall be split into two or more contracts involving sums below this threshold for the purpose of avoiding the requirements of the Act.